MortalityReporting/raven-import-and-submit-api/README.md

 docker run -d --restart unless-stopped -p 80:8080 --network <your_network_name> --env-file ./env.list --name raven_import raven-import-api```
 ```

 You can verify the installation by using browser.
-In the address URL section of Internet browser, type the follow and return key.
+Goto http://localhost/raven-import-and-submit-api.
 If you see a simple file upload page, then
 your installation is good.
 The CSV template file for the import is available in https://github.com/MortalityReporting/raven-import-and-submit-api/blob/main/MDI-To-EDRS-Template.csv.